Chris210634/Siammask/README.md

 ![image](https://raw.githubusercontent.com/Chris210634/Siammask/main/images/stage-1-validation.PNG)

 The following image is a visualization of the ouputs of the Siammask model.
 The siammask model outputs some number of "region proposals".
 A region propopsal consists of a segmentation mask, the corresponding minimum bounding rectange, and a score.
 A subset of these proposed regions are shown in yellow in the image.
 The region proposal with the highest score is highlighted in green.
-In the first stage, we are only concerned about getting the region roughly right, the second stage will fine-tune.
+In the first stage, we are only concerned about getting the region roughly correct; the second stage will fine-tune.
 This example should help you understand what is happening under-the-hood.

 ![image](https://raw.githubusercontent.com/Chris210634/Siammask/main/images/sheep_rpn_example.jpg)